 Joint PhD fellowship 2017-2018 at Ghent University

-Ms Tabeth Masengu is a PhD Research Fellow.
-She graduated from Rhodes University in South Africa with an LLB (Cum laude) in 2006 and was later admitted as an attorney of the High Court of South Africa in 2010 after completing her articles of clerkship and Board exams.
-She later obtained an LLM in Human Rights Law (Cum laude) from The London School of Economics and Political Science in 2011.
+She graduated from Rhodes University in South Africa with an LLB (Cum laude) in 2006 and was later admitted as an attorney of the High Court of South Africa in 2010, after completing her articles of clerkship and Board exams.
+She worked in an a human rights NGO, before obtaining an LLM in Human Rights Law (Cum laude) from The London School of Economics and Political Science in 2011.

-She is currently doing a joint doctorate programme between the University of Ghent and the University of Cape Town and is a recipient of the Special Research Fund for joint doctorates scholarship from Ghent for a period of 12 months.
-Her PhD research examines the informal and formal aspects that inform the equal representation of men and women on the judicial bench.
+Tabeth was a recipient of a Special Research Fund (BOF) for joint doctorates scholarship from Ghent for a period of 12 months, between 2017-2018.
+Her PhD research examines how informal and formal aspects of the appointment process, inform the equal representation of men and women on the judicial bench.